snehaautade123/Retail-Sales-Performance-Analysis/README.md

 1. Project Overview

-This project analyzes retail sales data to evaluate overall business performance.
+This project analyzes retail sales data to understand how the business is performing.
-The objective is to identify sales trends, key performance indicators (KPIs), and insights related to product categories and regional sales to support data-driven decision-making.
+The aim is to study sales trends, product categories, and regional sales using data analysis and dashboards.

-2. Business Objective
+2. Project Objective

-The main objectives of this analysis are:
+The main goals of this project are:

-To measure overall sales performance
+To find total sales and orders

-To identify top and underperforming product categories To analyze regional sales distribution
+To see which product categories perform well

+To analyze sales by region

-To track monthly sales trends and key KPIs
+To understand monthly sales trends

-3. Tools & Technologies
+3. Tools Used

-SQL – Data querying and analysis
+SQL – for data analysis

-Excel – Data cleaning and preprocessing
+Excel – for data cleaning

-Power BI – Data visualization and dashboard creation DAX – Creating calculated measures and KPIs
+Power BI – for dashboards and charts

+DAX – for creating measures

-4. Dataset Description
+4. Dataset Information

-The dataset consists of retail transaction records containing:
+The dataset contains retail sales data with:

 Order ID

 Order Date

 Product Category

 Sales Amount

-Quantity Sold
+Quantity

 Region

-Data cleaning and formatting were performed in Excel before importing the data into Power BI and SQL for analysis.
+The data was cleaned in Excel before analysis.

-5. Key KPIs & Measures
+5. Key Measures (Power BI)

-The following KPIs were created using Power BI measures:
+The following measures were created using DAX:

 Total Sales

 Total Orders

-Total Quantity Sold
+Total Quantity

-Average Order Value (AOV)
+Average Order Value

-Monthly Sales Trend
+Monthly Sales

 Sales by Category

 Sales by Region

-Sample DAX Measures
+Sample Measures
 Total Sales = SUM(Sales[Total_Amount])

 Total Orders = DISTINCTCOUNT(Sales[Order_ID])